noahehall/theBookOfNoah/0current/aws/rds.md

 ## worfklows

-- **determining db instance requirements**
+### determining db instance requirements

 - resource reqs:
   - memory?
   - cpu?
 - VPC, subnet and security group:
   - security group rules: based on type of VPC and region
     - default VPC: automatically configured to support db instances
       - create a VPC security group that authorizes connection fro the application/service to RDS db instance
       - specify the default DB subnet group
     - user defined VPC: must be created before you setup the DB instance
       - create a VPC security group that authorizes connections from the app/service to RDS db instance
       - configure the VPC to host DB instances
         - atleast 2 subnets each in distinct availablity zones
       - specify a DB subnet group  that defines which subnets in that VPC can be used by the DB instance
 - high availability
   - failover support in production & testing runbooks: a Multi-AZ deployment creates a primary & secondary (standby) db instance in another az for failover support
 - iam policies: ensure you have account policies that grant the permissions needed to perform RDS operations
 - open ports: ensure the TCP/IP port your db uses is accessible through your companies firewall policies
 - AWS region: ensure your DB is provisioned in the region closes to your sers
 - DB disk subsystem: determine the type of storag eyou need
   - magnetic (standard): i.e. disk-based; most cost-effect; ideal for applications with light/burst I/O reqs
   - general purpose (SSD): i.e. gp2; faster access than disk-based
   - provisioned IOPS (PIOPS): the fastest; ideal for I/O-intensive workloads requireing storage performance and consistency in random I/O throughput

+### create a VPC security group to provide access to your db instance

+- if youre not using the default VPC, do the following to create a security group for a user-defined VPC
+  - go the VPC console > security groups > create
+  - give a name, description
+  - select the VPC you want to creat eyour DB instance in
+  - setup rules
+    - inbound (repeat if you need multiple access rules, e.g. for different users/applications)
-    -
+      - type: custom TCP
+      - port range: value for your db instance
+      - source: security groupname/ID address range (CIDR value) from where you access the db istance
+        - ip address: permits ccess to the db instance from the IP address detected in your browser
+    - outbound: default all outbound connections permitted
+      - generally you should limit outbound to the set of APIs you'll be providing data too
+- if your using the default VPC, a default subnet group spanning all VPCs subnets is created for you
+  - you can select the default VPC to use